Skip to main content

 How much does a washer drain pump replacement cost?

 It depends on the brand and part.
-The pump part itself usually runs from roughly $40 on a mainstream unit to a few hundred on premium models, plus labor.
-We diagnose for $75, waived when you book the repair, and email a written estimate before any part gets ordered.
+The pump itself can range from roughly $40 on a mainstream unit to a few hundred on premium models, plus labor.
+We charge $75 for the diagnostic, credited to the repair when you book it, and send a written estimate before any part gets ordered.

 When should I call a technician instead of fixing it myself?

-Call a pro if the pump hums but moves no water, if you smell burning, if the control board shows a drain error after the filter and hose are clear, or if you are not comfortable pulling the lower panel.
-Those point to the pump motor, a wiring fault, or the drain sensor rather than a simple clog.
+Call a pro if the pump hums but moves no water, if you smell burning, if the control board shows a drain error after the filter and hose are clear, or if you're not comfortable pulling the lower panel.
+Those point to the pump motor, a wiring fault, or the drain sensor.
+Replacing the drain pump isn't a safe homeowner job either.
+The pump seats against a housing and gasket, and a misseated pump leaks on the very next cycle.

 Got a real problem?